Spencer Steer Player Props: Reds vs. Giants

 Spencer Steer At The Plate

-- Steer has had at least one RBI in 38.0% of his games this season (35 of 92), with two or more RBI 14 times (15.2%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 37.6% of his games this season, Steer has had at least one RBI.
+He's picked up more than one in 15.1% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.